charest/contra/README.md

 There are a bunch of tests and examples that you can try.
 They are located in the `examples` and `testing` folders.

+***Contra may be used as both a compiler and an interpreter.
+However, it is recommended to use it as an interpreter in the manner shown above since Contra is still in early stages of development.***

 Documentation
 ---------------